rydmike/theme_demo/README.md

 > **Use Cases**
 >
 > The technique demonstrated above to change the key-value database on the fly, from a toggle inside the running application, has more interesting use cases.
 It can for example also be used to swap in mock, test and development instances of any data sources that your application needs and uses.
 This can be handy for both development and demonstration purposes.
 It can enable you to develop and demo your application off-line, even if it normally requires an on-line data source.
-You could also also add mock data sources, that contain customer relevant example mock data, that you can change to when you demonstrate the application.
+You could also add mock data sources, that contain customer relevant example mock data, that you can change to when you demonstrate the application.

 ## Persistence Design Requirements